DeeRNathan95/DeeRNathan95/README.md

 ⚡**Fun Facts:**
 - 🌍 French by birth, British by upbringing, Swiss by choice — rooted in Sri Lankan Tamil heritage
 - 🎹 Hobbies: I play piano, hit the gym, learning and love building apps that solve real-world problems
-- 🐺 I have a blue eyes dog it's a husky.
+- 🐺 I have a blue eyed dog, a husky.
 - 🚗 Car enthusiast !
 - ⚽ Loyal PSG fan and forever cheering for Les Bleus
 - 🍥 Anime lover: One Piece is my all-time favorite, no debate.